mollycummings/cummings_lab_members/current-members/README.md

 ## feeding schedule, fall 2016

+Please let Luke know if you are sick or traveling on a day you're supposed to be feeding.

+The guide for feeding the fish is [here](https://github.com/lukereding/cummings_lab_members/blob/master/current-members/feeding_guide.md).

 | day | feeder |
 | ---- | ---- |
 | Sunday | TBD |